Gale Signup and Renewal Information

 Table of Contents

-It's not too late, if your library hasn't signed up for the new Gale package.
-All public, academic, and special libraries that wish to obtain the new SDL package from Gale Cengage are requested to fill out, sign, and return the new SDL Intent to Participate Form for Libraries.
+It's not too late, if your library hasn't signed up for the Gale package.
+All public, academic, and special libraries that wish to obtain the SDL package from Gale Cengage are requested to fill out, sign, and return the SDL Intent to Participate Form for Libraries.
 Contact SDL Project Manager, Will Stuivenga, for pricing information.

 K-12 libraries (public, private, or district level) should contact their respective ESD for pricing information and to sign up for the Gale package.

 In addition to submitting the SDL Intent to Participate Form, libraries new to the package should fill out and return Gale's New Library Activation Request for Washington Libraries.
 The information provided on this form goes directly to Gale and allows them to set up library accounts for activation.